 Lierre carries both new and traditional forms of moxa and moxa accessories.
 You'll find aged golden moxa, tiger warmers, and a series of different types of moxa sticks, both scented and unscented, smokeless and with smoke.
 Our accessories include tiger warmers, lion warmers, moxa plates, moxa extinguishers, moxa needle holders, moxa spoons, moxa lighters and cleaning brushes.

-A: Moxibustion is a form of traditional Chinese medicine that is commonly practiced and mentioned along side acupuncture; these two forms of treatment can be complementary, and tend to be tied to the same principles.
-In Chinese, it is called灸 (jiu).
-The same traditional theory of meridians and point seperating in acupuncture applies to moxibustion, in which stimulating precise areas of the body can solve and prevent different health problems and conditions.
+A: Moxibustion is a form of Traditional Chinese Medicine (TCM) that is commonly practiced and mentioned alongside acupuncture.
+These two forms of treatment can be complementary and tend to be tied to the same principles.
+In Chinese, Moxibustion is called灸 (jiu).
+The same traditional theory of meridians and point separating in acupuncture applies to moxibustion, in which stimulating precise areas of the body can solve and prevent different health problems and conditions.

-Instead of relying on needles, however,moxibustion involved burning or applying mugwort in its different forms to affect Qi and blood.
-The heat produced by burning moxa sticks and moxa corn swarms acupuncture points and meridians, and driving away dampness and cold inside body.
+Instead of relying on needles, moxibustion involves burning as well as applying mugwort to stimulate Qi and blood.
+The heat produced by burning moxa sticks or moxa corns not only warms acupoints and meridians, but drives away dampness and cold inside the body.

-A: Since Moxibustion shares a theoretical base with acupuncture, most patients who could use acupuncture could also benefit from moxibustion.
+A: Since moxibustion and acupuncture share a theoretical base, most patients who can use acupuncture can also benefit from moxibustion.

-Moxibustion, however, does have some different applications from acupuncture: as it involves heat, it can only be used to treat conditions that are not tied to an overabundance of heat, and it cannot be used on some of the body’s more sensitive areas.
-Therefore, practitioners giving moxibustion treatments should avoid the heart, neck, genital and joint areas, as well as areas with hair and scars, and pregnant women’s abdomen and waist.
+However, moxibustion does have some different applications from acupuncture.
+As it involves heat, it can only be used to treat conditions that are not related to an overabundance of heat; moreover, it cannot be used on areas of the body that are sensitive.
+Thus, practitioners giving moxibustion treatments should avoid the heart, neck, genital and joint areas, as well as areas with hair and scars, as well as pregnant women’s abdomen and waist.

-- Hanging moxibustion: Hang theburning moxa over the body.
+1. Hanging moxibustion: Hang the burning moxa over the body.

-- Portable moxibustion: Use different kinds of moxa accessories to stick moxa on the body.
-The accessories suitable for this technique include moxibustion boxes, moxibustion cups, specialized needles and lion warms.
+2. Portable moxibustion: Use different kinds of moxa accessories to stick moxa on the body.
+Accessories suitable for this technique include moxibustion boxes, moxibustion cups, specialized needles and lion warms.

 Moxibustion’s benefits include, but are not limited to tension relief, an increased metabolism, enhanced Qi, increased blood circulation, detoxification, and more.